smitdylan2001/JobSystemTutorial/README.md

 This guide is made in Unity 2021.3LTS, but will also work in other Unity versions.

+# What you need to know

+To properly follow this guide, it is expected that you know the basics of Unity development and C#.
+Topics like performance metrics, Unity Profiler, and coding conventions will be used to demonstrate the Unity Job System combined with the Unity Burst Compiler.
+More advanced code conventions will be mentioned in the video, but are not required to write code using Unity Jobs + Burst.
+These can be seen as additional info that can be looked into more deeply when you are working with extremely high-performance codes, like real-time physics simulations of a 3D environment.

 # How to Implement

 The original non-jobified code can be found in the [TutorialStart branch](https://github.com/smitdylan2001/JobSystemTutorial/tree/TutorialStart).
 You can use this if you want to learn how to implement the job system step by step with a demo project!